wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 The major drawback of this was that it creates a lot of queries and hence I would have to wait for a long time due to the rate limiting of the prediction API.
 So, I took a shortcut here and tested this locally directly against the model, just to see if it might work.

-The code for this was pretty simple:
+The code for this was simple:

 ```
 def find_best_pixels(image):